 December 2018 Clallam County Permit Application

-4-15 people up to 90 days per year for maintenance and harvest.
-There is no mention of setup, or what activities are included in maintenance (e.g. outplanting of on-beach oysters, adding additional bags).
+4–15 people up to 90 days per year for maintenance and harvest.
+There is no mention of setup, or what activities are included in maintenance (e.g., outplanting of on-beach oysters, adding additional bags).

 A boat access area was defined on the end of the site closest to the high-use wildlife area.

-January 31, 2019 Jamestown S’Klallam Public Forum Presentation
+January 31, 2019, Jamestown S’Klallam Public Forum Presentation

-3-6 people, once a week
+3–6 people, once a week